tim-kos/CakePHP-Asset-Management-Plugin/README.md

     $inclusionRules = Configure::read('CssIncludes');
     $settings = array(
-        'type' => 'css', // the type of inclusion to do; can be "css" or "js" 'packaging' => Configure::read('Assets.packaging'), // determine if files should be combined or not 'css' => array(
+        'type' => 'css', // the type of inclusion to do; can be "css" or "js" 'css' => array(
           'path' => CSS, // the path where to look for stylesheets and where your "aggregate" folder is 'ext' => 'css', // the extension of the result file(s)